npickens/darkroom/README.md

   # ...

   # The (optional) block is passed three keyword arguments:
-  #   parse_data: - Hash for storing data across calls to this and other parse handlers.
+  #   parse_data: - Hash for storing arbitrary data across calls to this and other handlers.
-  #   match:      - MatchData object from the match against the provided regex.
+  #   match:      - MatchData object from the match against the regex.
   #   asset:      - Asset object of the asset being imported.
   import(/import #{Asset::QUOTED_PATH_REGEX.source};/) do |parse_data:, match:, asset:|
     parse_data[:imports] ||= []          # Accumulate and use arbitrary parse data.